SuleimanFarah/sunpy/GSOC-2016-hemant27.md

           Numpy, Matplotlib,Scipy,Astropy
           Numpy : Since, the project involves working with scientific data.
 This require the use of Numpy .
           Matplotlib : It will be used for plotting lightcurves as well as is essential when changing a bit of data of maps submodule .
-          Scipy,Astropy are dependencies of SunPy, I might need them while working on the project.
+          Since Scipy,Astropy are dependencies of SunPy, I might need them while working on the project.